strongloop/loopback-authorization-extension/README.md

 ## Many-To-Many relations

-Users, Roles, Permissions has many-to-many relations, using, `UserRoleRepository`, `RolePermissionRepository` you can add some users to roles or assign permissions to roles
+Users, Roles, Permissions has many-to-many relations, using, `DefaultUserRoleRepository`, `DefaultRolePermissionRepository` you can add some users to roles or assign permissions to roles

 **Example**: